Sherman5A/apple-silicon/report/report.md

 when IBM offered to use Intel's processors in the IBM PC,but had Intel to licence manufacturing to a second-source to ensure competition and supply.
-The agreement allowed Intel and AMD to licence produce each others product, if they exchanged production rights to a product of similar status.
+The agreement allowed Intel and AMD to licence produce each other's product, if they exchanged production rights to a product of similar status.
 This agreement began in 1982 [@litigation] and AMD created various clones.
 Relations strained Intel denied AMD access to the latest 80386 processor designs.
 Instead, AMD reverse-engineered the 80386 and Intel began litigation.